-The DYNAMO consortium, was created in March 2012 for an eight year duration, and was selected as one of a small number of French “Laboratories of Excellence (LABEX) in Life Sciences.
+The DYNAMO consortium, was created in March 2012, initially for an eight year duration, and was selected as one of a small number of French “Laboratories of Excellence (LABEX) in Life Sciences.
+The project was renewed in 2019 for a further five years.
 The consortium consists of the five CNRS research units located at the Instiut de Biologie Physico-Chimique in Paris, and two CNRS research units in chemistry, located at the College de France and Ecole Normale Supérieure-Ulm.
 The seven partners also are affilated either to university Paris Diderot, to University Pierre et Marie Curie or to University Paris-Sciences et Lettres.

 The LabEx DYNAMO has both a scientific goal and a mission to train the next generation of young scientists emerging from its three umbreall universities/.